tlubes/savant-stuff/README.md

-# savant-stuff
+# Savant Stuff

-helpful stuff for savant installations
+Just some helpful stuff for Savant installations that I wanted to share Critics/suggestions/improvements are always highly appreciated